nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![banana note 1](images/add_note1_to_banana.png)

 ### Deleting note(s) from stock: `notedelete`
-Deletes a note, specified by the note's index, from the stock specified.
+Deletes a note, specified by the note's index, from the stock specified by its serial number..
 * Required fields:
     1. Serial number of stock
     2. Note index of note to delete

 ⚠ Note index must be an integer.
 To delete ALL notes from a stock, note index to specify is 0.

 Format: `notedelete sn/<serial number> ni/<note index>`